AntonyWilliam/doc_sample2/ApiDocSample.md

 - For more details about each API method, refer to the specified sections above.
 - Ensure that all API interactions are conducted over HTTPS to secure data in transit.

+>[!NOTE]
-> **Note**
+   >
-> : Changes in the API or the way it's accessed can be frequent.
+   > Changes in the API or the way it's accessed can be frequent.
 Always check this documentation for the latest updates before making calls.

 ## Feedback